lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 Calculating the position of the gripper (the end effector) from the known position of each individual motor can be achieved using a process called forward kinematics, which combines multiple applications of trigonometric formulas.

 Nonetheless, the reverse operation, which aims to calculate the required position of the joints in the kinematic chain for a given position of the end effector presents a more challenging problem.
+This process called inverse kinematics (IK), for which different methods can be used.
+These methods can be divided into two categories: analytical and numerical.

 <red>Since the point to which the robot needs to move is defined as a three dimensional vector, it leaves 3 independent parameters.
 DOES IT REALLY?</red>

-This process called inverse kinematics (IK), for which different methods can be used.
-These methods can be divided into two categories: analytical and numerical.

 The analytical methods are based on the use of trigonometric formulas, which can be used to calculate the required position values for the motors.
 However, these methods are limited to a specific number of degrees of freedom, and can only be used for a limited number of cases.

 The numerical methods are based on the use of iterative algorithms, which can be used to calculate the required position values for the motors.
-However, while these methods are not limited to a specific number of degrees of freedom, they can be computationally expensive and is a non-deterministic procedure, meaning there can be more than one solution for a given point.
+However, while these methods are not limited to a specific number of degrees of freedom, they can be computationally expensive and are non-deterministic procedures, meaning there can be more than one solution for a given point.
+Likewise, the time required to find a solution is also non-deterministic, which poses a problem when critical computations need to be performed in real time.

-<red>following is probably better in implementation</red>
-Since the direction from which the robot is approaching the objects needs to be from above, some of the robots axis can be fixed to a predefined position.
-This reduces the number of degrees of freedom to 3, which makes it possible to use trigonometry to calculate the required position values for the remaining motors.

-The following figure shows the robot's coordinate system and the position of the objects in the simulation.

-<red>Insert figure from presentation</red>
+<red>Insert image showing forward and inverse kinematics from Folien</red>

-The position of the first motor $\omega_0$ can obtained as the angle between the two dimensional position vector in the xy plane with $\omega_0=arctan(\frac{y}{x})$, where
-$y$ and $z$ are the y and z coordinates of the object in the simulation.

 #### Gripper Actuation